-G. Master's of science in health services research
+I. Master's of science in health services research

 Under extraordinary circumstances, students admitted to the doctoral program may leave the program before completing the requirements for a PhD, either of their own volition or as a result of departmental action.
 Under these circumstances, students may elect to receive a Master's of Science in HSR.
 However, all Laney Graduate School requirements for the Master's degree must be satisfied.
-The requirements for the Master's degree are specified in the Laney Graduate School Handbook: http://www.gs.emory.edu/uploads/academics/LGS%20Handbook.pdf Additionally, 48 credit hours of course work must be completed with a grade of B or better.
+The requirements for the Master's degree are specified in the Laney Graduate School Handbook.
+Additionally, 48 credit hours of course work must be completed with a grade of B or better.
 The DGS must review and approve all requests for consideration of a terminal MS degree prior to the submission of the request to the Laney Graduate School.

-H. Tuition and stipends
+J. Tuition and stipends

 Subject to conditions on grade point average and credit hours (9 per semester), described in the Laney Graduate School handbook, students in the program will receive free tuition and a stipend for a period of up to five years.
 Students will be responsible for nominal fees to cover the cost of support services.
-After the second year, students are strongly encouraged to obtain stipend funding by collaborating with faculty on grant-funded research.
-Students are encouraged to apply for dissertation grants.
+Students are also strongly encouraged to apply for dissertation grants and to collaborate with faculty on grant-funded research that can support their stipend.